hydrology-tep/documentation/source/apps/wois_app.rst

 	:scale: 80%

 Insert the storage/catalog username and password (mandatory).
 The “remote directory” is optional and its function is to organize different outputs uploaded.
 This tool allows to upload raster and vector outputs to TEP.
-For the raster data it is also possible to generate a quicklook (png) to display over the map.
+For the raster data (compatible with QGIS), it is also possible to generate a Quicklook (png) to display over the map.
+If the raster is too big, the Quicklook won't be generated since the QGIS has pixel limit to create images from layers.

 **Note:** Only a raster or a vector file must be selected each time (not both).